mamba-org/micromamba-docker/README.md

 #### Activating a conda environment for ENTRYPOINT commands

-This the `mambaorg/micromamba` image contains:
+The Dockerfile for building the `mambaorg/micromamba` image contains:

 ``` Dockerfile
 ENTRYPOINT ["/usr/local/bin/_entrypoint.sh"]